PLC-lang/rusty/book/src/arch/codegen.md

 The code-generator is basically a transformation from the ST-AST into an IR-Tree representation.
 Therefore the AST is traversed in a visitor-like way and transformed simultaneously.

-The code generation is split into specialized sub-generators for different tasks :
+The code generation is split into specialized sub-generators for different tasks:

 | Generator            | Responsibilities |
 | -------------------- | ---------------- |
 | pou_generator        | The pou-generator takes care of generating the programming organization units (Programs, FunctionBlocks, Functions) including their signature and body.
 More specialized tasks are delegated to other generators.  |